mdeguzis/documents/packaging/pkg-versioning.md

 # My personal preference

-I prefer to version packages like this
+I prefer to version packages like this:

 **Tagged:**